How To Test The TPS (1995-2000 4.0L Ford Explorer, Aerostar, And Mercury Mountaineer)

 CASE 1: The multimeter registered a smooth increase or decrease in voltage as you opened/closed the throttle plate.
 This is the correct test result and it confirms that the throttle position sensor is OK.
 No further testing is necessary.

-Now, if the throttle position sensor code keeps coming back, take a look at the heading: TPS Code Will Not Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).
+Now, if the throttle position sensor code keeps coming back, take a look at the heading: TPS Code Won't Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).

 CASE 2: The multimeter DID NOT register a smooth increase or decrease in voltage.
 This usually tells you that the throttle position sensor (TPS) is bad.